-Sandringham operates a house system, with students organised into six houses.
+Sandringham operates a house system, with students organised into seven houses.
 Every student in Years 7 – 11 wears a pin badge denoting the colour of their house on their blazer.
 This helps to generate a sense of house identity within the school community.

 Throughout the year, the houses compete in a series of events to win points for their house.
-These include
+These include:

 - House Spelling